 It is not just spectators who show up in droves, though.
 The FIFA eWorld Cup Grand Final was held at the O2 Arena in London and saw more than twenty million gamers vying for a spot.
 Buying advertising space at just one major competition can potentially convert a large swathe of gamers into loyal customers for your company.
 Similarly, sponsoring a gamer – or, indeed, an event – is an opportunity for consistent publicity for the entire duration of an event.

 With these myriad advantages at your fingertips, you may be wondering why more non-endemic brands have not branched out into this flourishing sector.
 While esports tournaments attract gamers and spectators en masse, many advertisers are still struggling to understand – and thus crack – this market.
-Of course, the key to success in any market is understanding how it works and who inhabits it and the esports and online gaming markets are no exception.
+The key to success in any market is understanding how it works and who inhabits it.
+And the esports and online gaming markets are no exception.
 Taking time to research the events that you wish to sponsor, the teams that you want to invest in, and the particular games and esports that you hope to target is an essential first step in your marketing strategy.

-The first thing to note is that esports tournaments are a great place to do your research.
-Reading articles and browsing online is a nice start, but don’t focus only on marketing theories and research – attend an event and start talking to gamers!
-Gamers and spectators will spend hours at these events and most are happy to chat and get to know one another.
-Indeed, the world of esports has become a social circle in its own right and the esports audience has become a tight-knit and welcoming community.
+Remember that esports tournaments are a great place to do your research.
+Reading articles and browsing online is a nice start, but don’t focus only on it.
+Attend an event and start talking to gamers!
+They spend hours at these events and most are happy to chat and get to know one another.
+Indeed, the world of esports has become a social circle in its own right.
+And the esports audience has become a tight-knit and welcoming community.
 Introduce yourself, get to know key players and start to build relationships.

-Non-endemic brands can sometimes feel like outsiders, but that doesn’t have to be the case.
 Attending competitions and tourneys is a fantastic way to forge links with the community and establish your reputation as an ally and supporter of all things esports.
 Fans are passionate about their favourite games and contests and they respond to that same passion in others.
-Engaging with your target audience and finding out what they like, what they are looking for in a brand and what makes them tick is a fundamental part of any marketing strategy, but online tournaments make this easier than ever.
+Engaging with your target audience and finding out what they like, what they are looking for in a brand and what makes them tick is a fundamental part of any marketing strategy.
+But online tournaments make this easier than ever.
 Your audience is right at your fingertips and ready to engage.

 One challenge that many brands face when trying to break into the esports market is keeping up with the fast-moving trends that shape it.
 The hot game of today may fall out of favour next month, while a brand-new title may take centre stage.
 For non-endemic brands, this can be daunting, since they lack expert knowledge to predict trends or future success.
 However, this does not need to be an issue.

-While these challenges may discourage some, it is important to remember that a vast and dedicated audience awaits non-endemic brands who successfully crack the gaming and esports market.
-On top of that, they will have access to a fun, engaging and fast-paced community that is growing exponentially year-on-year.
-Esports and online gaming are the future of entertainment and getting in on the ground floor should be a big part of your future plans too!
+It is important to remember that a vast and dedicated audience awaits non-endemic brands who successfully crack the gaming and esports market.
+On top of that, they will have access to a fun, engaging and fast-paced community that is exponentially growing.
+Esports and online gaming are the future of entertainment.
+And getting in on the ground floor should be a big part of your future plans too!